 Second-blessing theology is pervasive because countless people have propagated it in so many ways, especially in sermons and devotional writings.
 It is appealing because Christians struggle with sin and want to be victorious in that struggle—now.
-Second-blessing theology offers a quick fix to this struggle, and its shortcut to instant victory appeals to genuine longings for holiness.
+Second-blessing theology offers a quick fix to this struggle, and its shortcut to instant victory—surrendering, trusting, and letting God’s power work—appeals to genuine longings for holiness.

-This book’s thesis is simple: Keswick theology is not biblically sound.
+This book’s thesis is simple: Keswick theology is not a biblically sound doctrine.
 This book tells the story of where Keswick theology comes from, explains what exactly it is, and then refutes it while building a case for a biblical alternative.
 No other book surveys the history and theology of second-blessing theology like this and then analyzes it from a soteriologically Reformed perspective.

 This book packs an extraordinary amount of useful summary, critical analysis, and pastoral reflection into short compass.
 One does not have to agree with every opinion to recognize that this is a comprehensive and penetrating analysis of Keswick theology down to 1920.
 The book will do the most good, however, if it encourages readers in a more faithful way to pursue that holiness without which we will not see the Lord (Hebrews 12:14).